33skyblue33/PetsMobile-Frontend/pets_mobile/README.md

         end

         A --> G[Divider]
-        A --> H[SwitchListTile: "Dark Mode"]
+        A --> H[SwitchListTile: Dark Mode]
     end
 ```
-**Description:** A side menu with authentication options that change based on the user's login state, and a persistent toggle for light/dark mode.
+**Description:** A side menu with authentication options that change based on the user's login state, and a persistent toggle for light/dark mode

----

 ## Setup & Running the Application